hhullen/TimerCPP/README.md

   hhullen::DTime dt = timer.Elapsed();

   // Next few format of elapsed time possible:
-  // Methods In* returns whole time converted to one or another measure
+  // Methods In* return whole time converted to one or another measure
   // For example:
     // if 74 seconds passed
     // InMin() method returns 1